Mitre Peak: Climbing

 During a sea voyage in the area with brother George in HMS Pioneer in 1909, Dennistoun had identified what he thought was a possible route but as he was not able to reconnoitre it he instead decided to take a route recommended by Donald Sutherland.
-After rowing across in a boat to the mouth of Sinbad Gully at the base of the peak they starting climbing at 7.30am on 13 March 1911.
+After rowing across in a boat to the mouth of Sinbad Gully at the base of the peak they starting climbing at 07:30 on 13 March 1911.
 Dennistoun and Beaglehole climbed via the south east-ridge through the bush until 300 metres short of the summit Beaglehole decided it was too difficult to continue and stopped.
-Dennistoun continued on alone up steep, smooth slabs of granite, to reach the summit at 1.15pm.
+Dennistoun continued on alone up steep, smooth slabs of granite, to reach the summit at 13:15.

 Descending back down Dennistoun rejoined Beaglehole and they continued with the descent.
 To avoid climbing back over the Footstool, they decided to descend straight into Sinbad Gully, which meant they had to resort to using a rope to lower themselves down bluffs.
 They reached the valley floor in darkness, and it began to rain.
-With no camping equipment, they had no choice but to continue on until they reached the boat at 9.45pm.
-They then rowed back across to spend the night at the hotel operated by Elizabeth Sunderland.
+With no camping equipment, they had no choice but to continue on until they reached the boat at 21:45.
+They then rowed back across to spend the night at the hotel operated by Elizabeth Sutherland.

 Dennistoun's claim to have reached the top was disputed by Donald Sutherland, who had claimed that Mitre Peak could not be climbed.
 In 1914, Dennistoun's handkerchief was found in a small cairn on the top of the peak by Jack Murrell (1886–1918) and Edger Williams (1891–1983) when they completed the second ascent of the peak.
 When J.H.
 Christie and G. Raymond completed the third ascent in 1941 they found remains of the handkerchief, as well as two halfpennies left by Murrell and Williams.